cornyhorse/forklift/docs/aws/S3_TESTING.md

 - Check that `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set

 ### "Cannot access real S3 bucket"
-- Verify the test bucket exists and you have access
+- Verify the test bucket exists and the user has access
-- Check that `S3_TEST_BUCKET` is set to a bucket you control
+- Check that `S3_TEST_BUCKET` is set to a bucket under user control
 - Ensure IAM permissions allow S3 operations on the test bucket

 ### Tests skipped in real S3 mode